go101/go101/pages/generics/888-the-status-quo-of-Go-custom-generics.md

 {#embed-type-parameter}
 ## Embedding type parameters in struct types is not allowed now

-Due to design and implementation complexities, type parameters are disallowed to be embedded in either interface types or struct types.
+Due to design and implementation complexities, currently (Go 1.18), type parameters are disallowed to be embedded in either interface types or struct types.

 For example, the following type declaration is illegal.